Buy Clomipramine without prescription

 This medication should be used only when clearly needed during pregnancy.
 Newborns exposed to clomipramine during pregnancy may experience withdrawal symptoms or side effects.
 Tell your doctor right away if you notice jitteriness, shaking, feeding problems, fast breathing, or seizures in your newborn.

 Since untreated mental/mood problems (such as obsessive compulsive disorder, depression, panic attack) can be a serious condition, do not stop taking this medication unless directed by your doctor.
 If you are planning pregnancy, become pregnant, or think you may be pregnant, immediately discuss with your doctor the benefits and risks of using this medication during pregnancy.
 This drug passes into breast milk and may have undesirable effects on a nursing infant.
 Consult your doctor before breast-feeding.

-- Store at room temperature away from light and moisture.
+- Keep it away from light and moisture.

-- Keep all medications away from children and pets.
+- Keep all medications out of reach of children and pets at all times.

 Consult your pharmacist or local waste disposal company.

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor’s approval.

 Some products that may interact with this drug include: